In this course, we use git repositories to share code between you and us.

 , assign1

-, …).
+and such).
 Each of these folders contains the code and files specific to the named lab or assignment.
 There is also a folder named cs107e

-containing tools, header and library files that are used throughout the course.
+containing shared files that are used throughout.

 $ cd ~/cs107e_home/mycode